halkeye/old-www-gavinmogan-com/content/posts/2018-05-16-NodeSchool-NodeBots/index.md

 About a week before the event, I found out Elgin-Skye was going to be running everything out of pocket.
 She was borrowing from friends and using her own equipment.
 This is why we ended up with a tiny workshop with a max of 10 people.

-After a bunch of poking and proding at work, I got Sauce Labs to sponsor the event.
+After a bunch of poking and prodding at work, I got Sauce Labs to sponsor the event.
 We were hoping to just get a couple more units to attach to Node School for this and future events, but work went above and beyond and sponsored us to have 20 brand new units to give to everyone that attended.
 Elgin-Skye and I managed to keep it a secret up until the actual event.
-It was so awesome to watch that moment when everyone realized it was thiers.
+It was so awesome to watch that moment when everyone realized it was theirs.
 I think this tweet sums it up the best.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">This happened this morning at <a href="https://twitter.com/codecoffeeyvr?ref_src=twsrc%5Etfw">@codecoffeeyvr</a> / <a href="https://twitter.com/hashtag/confcoffee?src=hash&amp;ref_src=twsrc%5Etfw">#confcoffee</a>! - Except with tiny robots instead of bees.
 Thank you for so generously financing the Arduino kits <a href="https://twitter.com/saucelabs?ref_src=twsrc%5Etfw">@saucelabs</a> and to <a href="https://twitter.com/elginskye?ref_src=twsrc%5Etfw">@elginskye</a> for running such an inspiring workshop! 🙌💥🤖 <a href="https://t.co/dQI0OuJC4F">pic.twitter.com/dQI0OuJC4F</a></p>&mdash; Adam Vernon (@hanenbro) <a href="https://twitter.com/hanenbro/status/985614810581618688?ref_src=twsrc%5Etfw">April 15, 2018</a></blockquote>